rootsofmind/m3u-radio-music-playlists/README.md

 vf-add=hue=H=0.1*PI*t
 ```
 ### I really like mpv, how do i customize keybinds?
-make a file called input.conf either at the folder your mpv.exe is or on ~/.config/mpv/ if you are *nix systems, put these inside it for using page-up and page-down for changing radio stations
+make a file called input.conf either at the folder your mpv.exe is on windows or on ~/.config/mpv/ if you are *nix systems, put these inside it for using page-up and page-down for changing radio stations
 ```
 PGUP playlist-prev ; show-text "${playlist-pos-1}/${playlist-count}"
 PGDWN playlist-next ; show-text "${playlist-pos-1}/${playlist-count}"